Marfan Syndrome in Children

 Risk Factors

-A child is more likely to have Marfan syndrome if he or she has a parent with the
+A child is more likely to have Marfan syndrome if they have a parent

 Symptoms